bstriner/github-bot-close-inactive-issues/README.md

 ###Logging
 Bot uses python `logging` module.
 A default `logging.conf` is provided but can be overridden by including `logging-config` in `github_bot.yml` or passing `--logging-config` on the command line.

+###Labels
+Bot can add a label to issues when they are closed.
+Make sure to create that label on GitHub and confirm that the name exactly matches the name in the configuration file.

+##Questions?
+Please feel free to submit issues or pull requests if you have any questions or concerns.
+Cheers!